Procyon (Alpha Canis Minoris)

 Post-Phenomenon Following the Procyon Phenomenon a Cyberian observation vessel orbiting at 150 AU, was the first to detect anomalous radiation signatures coming from Procyon.
 After no warning was received when the scientific team hailed the system, the investigator Voltaire-108 virScion was sent in.
 Once it was determined no lethal contagions were present in the cybercosm various virtuals from The Cyberian Network, predominantly from Orinoco, began to enter the Procyon system via comm-gauge wormholes.

 The Procyon they inhabited was radically different from the pre-terragen system.
 The system has undergone intense stellar husbandry carried out by the Ako Forward Chaining.
 Procyon A has been altered from an F5 IV-V leaving the main-sequence to a more stable F9 V. This change was done by star lifting, eventually reducing the mass of Procyon A from 1.5x Sol to 1.25x Sol, and used the freed material as construction material for the megastructure projects they carried out.
 The orbit of Procyon B had also change due to the lost of mass by the primary.
-Gone were many of the original dust clouds, asteroid belt, and kuiper belt objects.
+Gone were many of the asteroids.
 These object had long since been condensed and guided into tight orbit, ultimately being broken down to be components of dyson swarms or aiformed to diamondoid-silicon based computronium planetary ISOs.
 Both stars were found to be surrounded by dense dyson swarms and orbited by ISOs.
 The cybercosm these pioneers encountered was also an unfamiliar place.
 Gone was any sign of sentient life.
 Instead all that remained was the decaying relic of the Ako Forward Chaining civilization and feral alife.

-The arrival of megacorporations alligned with the NoCoZo helped to stabilized the physical structure of the various megastructures in the star system.
+The arrival of megacorporations aligned with the NoCoZo helped to stabilized the physical structure of the various megastructures in the star system.
 By 7567 a power sharing agreement between the Cyberian colonists and the NoCoZo megacorporations had been worked out.
 In 7603 a beamrider network link was established with Procyon, fulfilling seven millennia of dreams to connect Procyon in part of a cycle.

 The ISO facilities are used mostly for recreational purposes, and the entire system has become a resort destination for virtuals and uploads.
 A bustling tourist industry is the main component of the economy with over a billion sophonts visiting each year.
 The current cybercosm of Procyon is extremely diverse.
-The vast stretches of virtual environments in the ISOs have become a type of system wide safari with haunted house hot spot type attraction.
+The vast stretches of virtual environments in the ISOs have become a type of system wide safari with haunted house hot spot type attractions.
 Elements of many genera (thiller, suspense, adventure, ghost story, and survival horror) are used in these virches where customers are allowed to explore the virtual ruins of a collapsed society.
 They can be dangerous if certain automatic defenses are triggered or feral alife is encountered.
 And the main draw is there are the constant rumor that the Ako Forward Chaining are not really gone and continue to stalk their former domain, attacking the unwary and foolish who trespass into their realm.
 The excitement caused by risk of a potential death by hostile ai in an exotic virtual environment, but in a relatively controlled situation with a facility that has adequate backup and copying capability, is the thrill that many customers seek.

 Other in system attractions include: